Learn Multi platform PowerPC Assembly Programming... And feel the POWER!

 Register

-rD,Ra,RB Leftmost param is destination (rD) add rD,rA,rB
+rD,rA,rB Leftmost param is destination (rD) add rD,rA,rB

 Register Indirect with immediate offset